VA Loan Manufactured Home

 • Do you actively originate VA loans for manufactured homes, or is this outside your current product offering?

-• What size requirements do you apply — do you require double-wide, or will you consider a single-wide at 700 square feet?
+• What size requirements do you apply?
+Do you require double-wide, or will you consider a single-wide that meets the VA’s 400 square foot minimum?

-• Will you require an engineer's foundation certification, or does the VA appraisal cover foundation review for your process?
+• Will you require an engineer’s foundation certification, or does the VA appraisal handle foundation review for your process?

 • What credit score do you require for a VA manufactured home loan, and is that different from your standard VA credit floor?

-• Can I use a VA loan to purchase both the manufactured home and the land together in one loan transaction?
+• Can I use a VA loan to purchase both the manufactured home and the land in a single transaction?

 Frequently Asked Questions